-At December 31, 2013, we had \$6.8 million of cash on hand, \$219.0 million available under our \$240.0 million unsecured revolving line of credit, and \$30.0 million available under the uncommitted private shelf agreement.
-Subsequent to December 31, 2013, we borrowed \$11.5 million and, therefore, have \$207.5 million available under or unsecured revolving line of credit.
-We also have the potential ability to access the capital markets through the issuance of debt and/or equity securities under our \$800.0 million effective shelf registration.
+At December 31, 2014, we had \$25.2 million of cash on hand and \$400.0 million available under our unsecured revolving line of credit.
+Subsequent to December 31, 2014, we borrowed \$18.0 million under our unsecured revolving line of credit.
+Accordingly, we have \$18.0 million outstanding with \$382.0 million available for borrowing.
+Also, we have \$775.1 million available under our effective shelf registration to access the capital markets through the issuance of debt and/or equity securities.
 As a result, we believe our liquidity and various sources of available capital are sufficient to fund operations and development commitments, meet debt service obligations (both principal and interest), make dividend distributions and finance some future investments should we determine such future investments are financially feasible.